LivePersonInc/developer-center/pages/Products/Bots/Customer Facing Bots/deployingbotschat.md

 4. Publish your campaign.

 **Manage escalations**
 In cases where your bot will not be able to solve the consumer queries, escalation to a human agent should be determined.
-Your bot can be coached to perform escalation in several ways: Consumer types "Agent" to escalate, or using your AI and NLP service to perform intent matching for an escalation to the right skill.
+Your bot can be coached to perform escalation in several ways: Consumer types “Agent” to escalate, or using your AI and NLP service to perform intent matching for an escalation to the right skill.

 ### Step 4 - Test your bot